Mike Leigh: 2010–present

 In 2015, Leigh accepted an offer from English National Opera to direct the Gilbert and Sullivan operetta The Pirates of Penzance (with conductor David Parry, designer Alison Chitty, and starring Andrew Shore, Rebecca de Pont Davies and Jonathan Lemalu).
 The production then toured Europe, visiting Luxembourg (Les Théâtres de la Ville de Luxembourg), Caen (Théâtre de Caen) and Saarländisches Staatstheater.
 In 2018, Leigh released another historical feature, Peterloo, based on the 1819 Peterloo Massacre.
 The film was selected to be screened in the main competition section of the 75th Venice International Film Festival.
 It was distributed in the UK by Entertainment One and in the US by Amazon Video.
 It received mixed reviews; The New York Times called it a "brilliant and demanding film".

 In February 2020, it was reported that Leigh would begin shooting his latest film in the summer.
 After a delay due to the COVID-19 pandemic, it was announced that the film, Hard Truths, would go into production in 2023.
 Set in contemporary times, it stars Marianne Jean-Baptiste and Michele Austin, and was released in 2024.
-In 2024, Leigh said he was struggling to secure funding for his next project, but in October 2025, it was announced that Bleecker Street had agreed a distribution deal.
+In 2024, Leigh said he was struggling to secure funding for his next project, but in October 2025, it was announced that Bleecker Street had made a distribution deal for his new film.
+Set to be released in 2026, Tender Loving Care stars Marion Bailey and Kate O'Flynn.
+Later that year, he announced the film would "most likely" be his last, given physical challenges caused by a muscular illness.